 In this section, we describe the security related aspects of our approach.
-Specifically, our discussion covers ensuring the confidentiality of trace messages and coping with denial of service attacks.
+Our discussion pertains to ensuring the confidentiality of trace messages and coping with denial of service attacks.
 We do not address (and consider it out of our research scope) cryptographic attacks.